-Ballet performance of the Best Graduates of the Bolshoi Ballet academy of choreography
+Ballet Gala of the Best Graduates of the Bolshoi Ballet Academy of Choreography

 The Bolshoi Ballet Academy was established in 1773.
 Over the years it has gained the international reputation for the quality of training it renders to nurture world class dancers.

 The Academy’s graduates pursue their dancer careers with major national and international dance companies.